6 June 2011

-The Red Cross has opened a cholera treatment centre in Port au Prince following a significant rise in cholera cases in Haiti.
-There are growing fears the situation may worsen with the onset of the rainy and hurricane seasons, leaving treatment facilities stretched to capacity.
+The centre has been opened in Carrefour amid growing fears the cholera situation may worsen with the onset of the rainy and hurricane seasons, leaving treatment facilities stretched to capacity.

-Borry Jatta, a British Red Cross health and hygiene delegate working at a British Red Cross cholera treatment unit in La Piste/JMV camp that has remained open since the first cholera outbreak, said: “We have seen a sudden increase in cholera cases as the rainy season intensifies.
+The British Red Cross continues to run a cholera treatment unit in La Piste/JMV – a camp which is home to some 50,000 people displaced in the January 2010 earthquake – that has been open since the cholera outbreak began in October 2010.
+Borry Jatta, British Red Cross health and hygiene delegate, said: “We have seen a sudden increase in cholera cases as the rainy season intensifies.
 Last week we had a steady intake of approximately 40 patients, and this week it has shot up to over 60.”

-Borry continued: “The situation is very serious again, and I am sure it is going to get worse.
-Any spare beds that we have at our treatment unit are being used for cholera cases from other treatment centres that are overflowing from this recent outbreak."
+Borry said: “The situation is very serious again, and I am sure it is going to get worse.
+Any spare beds that we have at our treatment unit are being used for cholera cases from other treatment centres that are overflowing from this recent outbreak.
+Prevention is vital at this time and so far, we’ve reached over 80,000 people with key messages about how to avoid the spread of the disease."

-Throughout Haiti, Red Cross teams are carrying out prevention activities including disseminating health information to people in camps, schools, clinics and communities, distributing soap, water purification tablets and oral rehydration salts and providing training for health staff and volunteers.
-Over 80,000 people have been reached through hygiene promotion by British Red Cross staff and volunteers in Port au Prince.
+The Haitian Red Cross, with support from its partners, is carrying out prevention activities throughout the country.
+It is disseminating health information to people in camps, schools, clinics and communities, distributing soap, water purification tablets and oral rehydration salts and providing training for health staff and volunteers.

-She said: “The message about cholera was very good.
+Naomi Fils-Aimé from Annexe de la Mairie camp in Port-au-Prince received a Red Cross SMS message on her mobile phone.
+She said: “The information about cholera was very good.
 It explained how to prevent cholera by washing hands.
 It was very useful for me because I didn’t know what precautions to take to avoid getting cholera.”

 The weekly ‘Radyo Kwa Wouj’ radio show, which broadcasts in Creole nation-wide, has also turned its focus back to cholera, with listeners able to call in and have their questions answered live on air.